 - Evidence of having commanded a high salary or other significantly high remuneration for services in relation to others; and

 - Other comparable evidence (This category is not available for those in the motion picture industry

-Merely providing three sources of evidences does not establish that the foreign national possess extraordinary ability.
+Merely providing three sources of evidence does not establish that the foreign national possesses extraordinary ability.
 USCIS considers the quality of the evidence provided and not just whether the minimum amount of documentation has been submitted.
-Documentation evidence for an O-1B petition may be in a form of:
+Documentary evidence for an O1B visa petition may be in the form of:

 - Affidavits, contracts, awards, or other documentation reflecting the nature of the foreign national’s achievement certified by an offer or responsible person employed where the work was performed.

-- Affidavits written by present and/or former employers or recognized experts attesting to the reputation and extraordinary ability of the foreign national.
+- Affidavits that are written by present and/or former employers or recognized experts attesting to the reputation and extraordinary ability of the foreign national.

 Photocopies of all documents are acceptable.
 All documents that are not in English must be accompanied by a certified translation.

-To file a O-1 Visa, the following are required:
+To file an O-1 Visa, the following are required:

 - Form 1-129

 - Filing fees